mbjackson1035/CombineCSVFiles/README.md

 Usage: python combine_cvs_files.py [--no_header=True]

-There is a requirement that the first row of the each file contains the header (default set to True) Otherwise, use the --no_header=True option
+There is a requirement that the first row of each file should contain a header (the default set to True) Otherwise, run with the --no_header=True option

 Note: The source directory for the cvs files -and- the combined output filename are configured in the config.ini file.

 --------------------
 First use suggestion
 --------------------
-Just dive right in and run the following test ccenarios:
+Just dive right in and run the following test ccenarios without changing anything in the config.ini file:
-1. Initial test run
+1. Run an initial test
     -This will error out because there are no files to process in the default Test directory -Notice that no cvs file was created
 3. Test the happy case